 These are some of the common causes of uneven cuts, yes.
 Sometimes the uneven cut is fatal to the piece or the project, especially when it is in a joint (think mortise and tenon, where the tenon’s fit needs to be tight to provide joint integrity).

-Just as in basketball, where you can’t coach height, you can’t cut a too-small tenon bigger; the damage has already been done, and a new tenon needs to be cut to fit the mortise tightly.
-Filling a minor gap with glue might be enough if the gap is truly minor; a small shim might, along with glue, cure the cut, too.
+You can’t cut a too-small tenon bigger; the damage has already been done, and a new tenon needs to be cut to fit the mortise tightly.
+Filling a minor gap with glue might be enough if the gap is minor; a small shim might, along with glue, also cure the cut.

-No matter the cause, if you find your cut to be uneven and needing to be remedied to ensure a proper assembly, there are some curative measures that can even things out.
+No matter the cause, if you find your cut uneven and needing to be remedied to ensure a proper assembly, some curative measures can even things out.
 While they may require some adjustment on other pieces of wood pre-assembly, they can still help result in a professional appearance upon completion.

 One of the benefits of a table saw is the fence, the guide against which your piece of wood will be pressed during the cutting process.
 The guide keeps the cut straight and true, assuming you have measured correctly and set the fence accordingly.